markdoc/docs/pages/docs/getting-started.md

 ## Use Markdoc

-Then call the various Markdoc functions to render your content.
+Then, call the various Markdoc functions to render your content.

 ```js
 const ast = Markdoc.parse(source);